-Corrected balance plans can be reported on an ongoing basis up to 2 hours before the operating hour.
+Corrected supply plans, trading at the border limit and trading in the gas exchange can be reported on an ongoing basis up to 2 hours before the operating hour.
+For storage utilisation and bilateral trading by counterparty, a lead time of 1 hour applies.